stratosphereips/StratosphereLinuxIPS/.github/CONTRIBUTING.md

 # Contributing to Slips Development

 All contributions are welcomed, thank you for taking the time to contribute to this project!
-These are a set of guidelines for contributing to the development of Slips[^1].
+These are a set of guidelines for contributing to the development of Slips [1].

 ## How can you contribute?